 Cons:

-- Only effective for small spaces up to 333 cubic feet.
+- Only effective for small enclosed spaces.

 - Not suitable for larger rooms or heavy-duty dehumidification needs.